InteractiveMechanics/bmcr/wp-content/plugins/presspermit-pro/modules/presspermit-sync/readme.txt

-== PressPermit Sync Posts for WordPress ==
+== PublishPress Permissions Pro Sync Posts for WordPress ==
-	An extension to the PressPermit plugin, an advanced content permissions engine and management interface.
+	An extension to the PublishPress Permissions Pro plugin, an advanced content permissions engine and management interface.

 	Author: Kevin Behrens

-	Copyright 2019, PublishPress
+	Copyright 2020 PublishPress

 	See license.txt and copyright notices within the code for further details.

 	To receive a copy of the current version, one-click updates and expert support, purchase a license key at https://publishpress.com/pricing/

-== Requirements ==
-	Minimum WordPress version: 4.7
-	Tested up to: 5.2

-	Minimum bbPress version: 2.0.2
-	bbPress tested up to: 2.5.9

 == Change Log ==